 This becomes a little more intelligible to us when we compare this space-time relation of objects and subjects as we see it in the condition of dream.
 We have space-time and objects in dream also.
 This analogy is only to give an idea of what this relationship means in its vital connection with the terms related.
 The objects of dream are not independent of the space-time in dream.
 The mental functions and the psychological conditions of the dreaming individual are responsible for the projections in the dream.
 The conditions responsible for the dream as a whole are also responsible for the nature of the space-time projected and of the objects that are made visible to the dreamer.
 There is a single conditioning factor which has manifested itself in a variety of forms as space-time and cause, and objects and observer.
 All these things that we have in dream are manifestations of a single conditioning factor which has become responsible for the dream.

-The primary qualities of things are something like mass, extension, motion, etc. But the related qualities, qualities that are superimposed on the object and which are apparently present in the object only during the time of perception or cognition, are called secondary qualities – for example, sound, touch, etc. These are regarded as secondary qualities of objects, not necessarily inherent independently in the objects themselves in the way in which they are experienced by subjects.
+The primary qualities of things are something like mass, extension, motion, etc. But the related qualities, qualities that are superimposed on the objects and which are apparently present in the objects only during the time of perception or cognition, are called secondary qualities – for example, sound, touch, etc. These are regarded as secondary qualities of objects, not necessarily independently inherent in the objects themselves in the way in which they are experienced by subjects.
 Therefore, philosophers draw a distinction between what are called primary and secondary qualities.

 The reason for this distinction is the assumption, again, that there is such a thing as an independent cosmos other than our mental operations.
 There is a universe which is extra-mental so that, we may say, everything is not merely a mental creation.
 There is a universe which is definable by characters independent of qualities that are observed only during the perception of the universe.